Hermann Grassmann: Mathematician

 One of the many examinations for which Grassmann sat required that he submit an essay on the theory of the tides.
 In 1840, he did so, taking the basic theory from Laplace's Traité de mécanique céleste and from Lagrange's Mécanique analytique, but expositing this theory making use of the vector methods he had been mulling over since 1832.
 This essay, first published in the Collected Works of 1894–1911, contains the first known appearance of what is now called linear algebra and the notion of a vector space.
-He went on to develop those methods in his A1 and A2.
+He went on to develop those methods in his Die lineale Ausdehnungslehre, ein neuer Zweig der Mathematik (A1) and its later revision Die Ausdehnungslehre: Vollständig und in strenger Form bearbeitet (A2).

-In 1844, Grassmann published his masterpiece (A1) and commonly referred to as the Ausdehnungslehre, which translates as "theory of extension" or "theory of extensive magnitudes".
+In 1844, Grassmann published his masterpiece (A1) commonly referred to as the Ausdehnungslehre, which translates as "theory of extension" or "theory of extensive magnitudes".
 Since A1 proposed a new foundation for all of mathematics, the work began with quite general definitions of a philosophical nature.
 Grassmann then showed that once geometry is put into the algebraic form he advocated, the number three has no privileged role as the number of spatial dimensions; the number of possible dimensions is in fact unbounded.